Understanding Food Packaging Symbols

 The Department of Health introduced a voluntary traffic light labelling system in 2014, to help customers make healthier food choices.
 Since then many companies have chosen to display the Fat, Saturate, Sugar and Salt content and their RDAs on the front of the packaging.
 Each category is also graded red, amber or green, according to how healthy (or unhealthy) the food is.

 Healthy eating was also the focus of the "five a day" campaign launched in 2003.
-Eating five daily portions of fruit and vegetables was shown to bring numerous health benefits, according to the World Health Organisation.
+According to the World Health Organisation, eating five daily portions of fruit and vegetables was shown to bring numerous health benefits.

 Food companies were quick to adapt the campaign for their packaging labels.
 "1 of your 5 a day" is now used as a selling point on many tinned products, such as Heinz Beans.